duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

 permalink: /examples/flow-Magnetic-Tweezers/index.html
 ---

 This example demonstrates a complete workflow for tracking and processing the motion of beads tethered to individual DNA molecules.
-The example video provided was collected using a novel force spectroscopy technique called Flow Magnetic Teezers (Agarwal et al., unpublished).
+The example video provided was collected using a novel force spectroscopy technique called Flow Magnetic Tweezers (Agarwal et al., unpublished).
 The technique enables multidimensional force manipulation of individual molecules.
 Here individual DNAs are stretched by a combination of lateral and vertical forces from flow and magnetic tweezers, respectively.
 During the experiment, DNA molecules are probed by changing the flow and supercoiled through the application of torque using magnet rotation.
 Finally, *E.coli* DNA gyrase is introduced into the flowcell.
-Gyrase relaxes postive supercoils in the DNA and introduces negative supercoils (ref - as footnote).
+Gyrase relaxes positive supercoils in the DNA and introduces negative supercoils (Nöllmann *et al.*, 2007).
 These transformations lead to lengthening and shorting of the DNA observed as changes in the bead position as a function of time.

 The first step in the workflow is tracking the beads as a function of time using the Mars [Peak Tracker](../../docs/image/PeakTracker).
 Once optimal peak finding and tracking settings have been found this command generates a MoleculeArchive containing the tracking results.
 The remainder of the example relies on a script that automates the process of feature recognition by calculating a series of single value parameters for the slopes and differences within and between regions of interest.
 In one step this script also tags molecules based on thresholds for each feature.
 In Mars tags allow for rapid and efficient reslicing of data.
 Subsets of molecules that exhibit unique combinations of behaviors can be rapidly called up and processed.
 Once the archive is tagged and parameterised, a final `.csv` file is generated with necessary data to make plots showing the velocity of coiling by DNA Gyrase vs the start time of events.
 Have fun Tweezing. <br>

 Gyrase is a bacterial enzyme that maintains the topology of chromosomes and facilitates important processes like DNA replication and transcription.
-It does so by opening the G-segemnt (gate) and passing the T-segment (transfer) through it and religating the DNA G-segment.
+It does so by opening the G-segment (gate) and passing the T-segment (transfer) through it and religating the DNA G-segment.
 This results in a -2 change in linking number.
 In the cell, gyrase using energy from ATP to resolve positive supercoils and introduce negative supercoils as shown in the figure. <br><br>

 <a style='text-decoration: none; color: orange;'>
   <img src='{{site.baseurl}}/examples/img/fmt/gyrase_cycle.png' style='width: 950px'>